devthonangi/realtime_deeplearning_energyprofiler_jetson_nano/README.md

 # ⚡ Layer-wise Energy Profiling of Deep Learning Models on Jetson Nano

-This project performs **real-time, layer-wise power and energy profiling** of deep learning models (e.g., VGG11) during inference on **NVIDIA Jetson** devices (Nano/Xavier).
+This project performs **real-time, layer-wise power and energy profiling** of deep learning models (e.g., VGG11) during inference on **NVIDIA Jetson** devices Nano.
-It uses `jtop` for live telemetry, isolates each layer, and exports detailed metrics and visualizations — making it ideal for edge AI energy optimization.
+It uses `jtop` for live telemetry, isolates each layer, and exports detailed metrics and visualizations making it ideal for edge AI energy optimization.

 ---